Persistent Depressive Disorder (PDD)

 Decreased self-esteem.
 Like other forms of depression, PDD can cause a person to be excessively self-critical.
 These thoughts have the potential to damage self-esteem over time.

 Trouble with daily functioning.
-PDD can make it challenging to complete daily tasks and self-care activities, such as brushing teeth, cooking a meal, or showering.
+PDD can make it difficult to complete daily tasks and self-care activities, such as brushing teeth, cooking a meal, or showering.

 What causes PDD?

-As with many mental illnesses—from anxiety disorders to personality disorders—there doesn’t seem to be one, singular cause of mild or moderate depression or persistent depressive disorder.
-Instead, this type of condition may develop from a combination of factors, including the following.
+As with many mental illnesses—from anxiety disorders to personality disorders—there doesn’t seem to be one singular cause of mild or moderate depression or persistent depressive disorder.
+Instead, this type of condition may develop from a combination of factors.

 Biological factors

-The brains of some individuals may have unique structural differences or chemical imbalances that may contribute to an illness like depression or PDD.
-What causes these differences is not yet understood, but research has suggested that depression may be around 40–50% hereditary.
-In other words, if you have biological relatives who have experienced depression, you may be at an increased risk of experiencing it as well.
+The brains of some individuals may have unique structural differences or chemical imbalances that may contribute to illnesses, like depression or PDD.
+What causes these differences is not yet understood, but research has suggested that depression may be around 40% to 50% hereditary.
+So, if you have biological relatives who have experienced depression, you may be at an increased risk of also experiencing this condition.

 Environmental factors

 The experience of traumatic or stressful life events could potentially make a person more vulnerable to several different mental health conditions.
-It could cause post-traumatic stress disorder or contribute to the development of depression, anxiety, schizophrenia, persistent depressive disorder, and others.
+These experiences could cause post-traumatic stress disorder (PTSD) or contribute to the development of depression, anxiety, schizophrenia, persistent depressive disorder, and other mental health conditions.

 How is PDD diagnosed?